tyler-smith/bitcoin-abc/doc/build-unix.md

 UNIX BUILD NOTES
 ====================
-Some notes on how to build Bitcoin ABC in Unix.
+Some notes on how to build Bitcoin Cash in Unix.

 (For FreeBSD specific instructions, see `build-freebsd.md` in this directory.)